MeteoGroup/concourse-ci/README.md

   meteogroup/concourse-ci
 ```

+The image comes with an internal postgres database (which will be lost when the
-An connection to a external postgres database can be configured by setting the
+container is removed).
+To use an external postgres database set the
 `CONCOURSE_DATA_SOURCE` environment variable.

 ```bash